NickStallman/home-assistant-repo/winet-extractor/README.md

 Some Sungrow inverters such as the SH10RS do not expose their metrics in a clean way.
 They do support Modbus but various values are missing making that integration unusable.
 It's also possible to access the metrics via cloud, however this results in 5 minute delayed data and requires internet access.

-This project connects to the WiNet-S2 wifi dongle and communicates with it's Websocket API.
+This project connects to the Sungrow WiNet-S2 wifi dongle and communicates with it's Websocket API.
 This allows access to all metrics updated every 10 seconds.

 ## Compatibility